 News about the purchase has been a cause of excitement at the schools.

 “I think that’s very good news,” Lars Peter Tolsgaard, teacher and reading counsellor at Gammelgaardskolen in Aarhus said.
 “It’s exercises for reading are done in a different way than we normally would, and most students find that very motivating.”

 According to Lars Tolsgaard, FrontRead focuses on reading and what reading is on a concrete level.
 That increases the students consciousness concerning strategies and reading techniques – and shows that how you approach your material matters and that it is not meaningless what you read.

 At the same time, the students also become more aware of their bad reading habit.
 For example by better sensing whether they read things out with an inner voice and learning how to zone that voice out so it does not slow down their reading speed.

 “For a lot of our students it pushes to some things.
-It has an influence on their reading speed and fluidity and it has an influence on how they approach reading, especially academical material,” Lars Tolsgaard said.
+It has an influence on their reading speed and fluency and it has an influence on how they approach reading, especially academical material,” Lars Tolsgaard said.
 “In that way I think it is really positive and a good tool – among many – for reading.”

 Read the rest of the article below

 Improves reading ability